 - If you are using canned or frozen peaches that you've thawed, blot them dry before mixing them into the batter to avoid adding too much moisture.

-- Likewise, drain off any juice from the peaches when spooning on top of the batter.
+- Likewise, drain off any juice from the peaches before spooning them over the batter.

 Can I make Peach Cobbler Muffins without an electric mixer?

 Yes, you can prepare this recipe using a whisk, but you will need to replace the softened butter with melted butter or oil.
-Oil will make the muffins fluffier, like cupcakes, and melted butter will make them denser.
+Oil makes the muffins fluffier, like cupcakes, while melted butter makes them denser.

 Recipe